-If a victim-survivor does not request a forensic exam, they will be treated for injuries by the on-call doctor, and no evidence will be collected.
+If a victim-survivor does not request a forensic exam, they will be treated for injuries by the oncall doctor, and no evidence will be collected.
 Advocacy is available through the Harbor House Committee Against Domestic Violence (CADV) in Elko, Nevada.
 Follow-up services from the Harbor House Committee Against Domestic Violence (CADV) include a weekly support group, court advocacy, peer counseling, food, supplies, shelter, and transportation.

-This information was collected from William B. Ririe Hospital on July 31, 2018, and the Harbor House Committee Against Domestic Violence on October 30, 2018.
+This information was collected from the Harbor House Committee Against Domestic Violence CADV on June 11, 2024.